-An acute hospital day (AHD) is any day when the severity of illness (clinical instability) and/or the intensity of service are sufficiently high and care cannot reasonably be provided safely in another setting.
+An AHD is any day when the severity of illness (clinical instability) and/or the intensity of service are sufficiently high, and care may not reasonably be provided safely in another setting.

 Alternative Level of Care (ALC)*

-We will determine that an inpatient ALC applies in any of the following scenarios:
+We determine that an inpatient ALC applies in any of the following scenarios:

-- The intensity of services required can be provided at less than an acute level of care.
+- The intensity of services required may be provided at less than an acute level of care.

 - An identified skilled nursing and/or skilled rehabilitative service is medically indicated.